Claire-Fisher/boardgame-buddy-ms3/README.md

 - Users are allowed to create and edit their own profile account.

 ### User games contribution
 - With an active account, users are allowed to add additional games to the site library.
 - These are then available to all users, to browse info, review, and add to their own collections.

+### User personal collection creation and management
+- Users can add and delete games in their own personal collection.

 ### Large Font and Buttons
 - With the exception of some form/button help text, all main site text remains a minimum of 1rem (16pt) font size for readability and accessibility.